 Aquazoo Löbbecke Museum Dusseldorf

 The Aquazoo Löbbecke Museum Dusseldorf is a zoo and museum that occupies roughly a landscape of six thousand eight hundred square meters.

 The museum was opened in 1987, then known as Löbbecke-Museum + Aquazoo.
 As of the year 2018, there were around five hundred and sixty species of animals exhibited in the aquarium, terrarium, and tropical hall.

 These can be found in the twenty-five themed rooms of the museum.
 Other exhibits include a collection of one thousand five hundred history exhibits, interactive stations, and models.
 The origin of the museum could be traced back to two sources.

 The first is to Theodor Lobbecke, a pharmacist who, after his death, had his collections as a property of Dusseldorf city, which was then put on to become some of the exhibits that would form the museum.

 The museum came up three years after Theodor’s death in 1904, completely named after him.
 The second source speaks of the integration that occurred between the museum and the Dusseldorf Zoo, which occurred in the year 1930.
-The Dusseldorf zoo had long been in existence even before the creation of the museum.
+The Dusseldorf Zoo had long existed, even before the museum’s creation.